-Supporting the babies' physical development, which at this age is tremendous, is the focus at this stage along with assisting in emotional, social and language development.
+Supporting the physical development, is the focus at this stage along with assisting in emotional, social and language development.

-Even though your infant may not be independently mobile we ensure that there are numerous opportunities throughout the day for him or her to experience a variety of settings.
-Curiosity is a motivator for physical activity so playthings are available in the nursery section of all centres which encourage pushing and pulling, twisting and turning with minimal adult assistance.
+Even though your infant may not be independently mobile we ensure that there are numerous opportunities throughout the day for many learning experiences.
+Curiosity is a motivator for physical activity so all areas of curriculum are available to extend learning experiences.

-We provide babies' with support and encouragement, freedom of movement to practice and perfect their skill at their own pace.
-Yet they are supported and supervised through their journey of discovery.
-Our role as caregivers is to recognise their individual needs and support them with their choices and guide them to new and exciting experiences.
+We provide babies' with support and encouragement, freedom of movement to practice and perfect their skills at their own pace.
+Our role as caregivers is to recognise their individual needs and support them with their choices guiding them to new and exciting experiences.